parshOne/parshOne/README.md

 ### 💼 What I Do

-As an Infrastructure Engineer at Sopra Banking Software, I focus on:
+As an Cloud Infrastructure Engineer at SITA, I focus on:

-- Designing and implementing scalable cloud infrastructure for banking applications
+- Designing and implementing scalable
-- Automating deployment processes to improve efficiency and reduce errors
+- Automating deployment processes to improve efficiency and reduce errors within private cloud platforms
-- Enhancing system security and performance for financial data protection
+- Enhancing security and performance within pipelines
-- Troubleshooting complex infrastructure issues in a global banking environment
+- Troubleshooting complex infrastructure issues in our platform
-- Collaborating with development teams to streamline operations and support innovative fintech solutions
+- Collaborating with development teams to streamline operations and support innovative solutions

 Professional certifications :